quixio/quix-docs/docs/get-started/why-stream-processing.md

 As an alternative to having Quix host your stream processing infrastructure, you can easily [connect](../connectors/index.md) with third-party providers, or [integrate](../integrations/overview.md) Quix with your existing stream processing infrastructure.

 The following sections review some common stream processing use cases.
+See also the [templates gallery](https://quix.io/templates){target=_blank} for more examples.

 ## Use Case: Real-time telemetry analysis for F1 racing